halkyon/managed-k8s-terraform-examples/README.md

 ## What is this?

-We'll take a bunch of different cloud provider's managed Kubernetes offering for a spin, using [Terraform](https://www.terraform.io/) to create a cluster within it's own network, using best practises (e.g. private notes, subnets etc) as much as possible.
+A bunch of different cloud provider's managed Kubernetes offerings as examples, using [Terraform](https://www.terraform.io/) to create a cluster within it's own network, using best practises (e.g. private notes, subnets etc) as much as possible.